threefoldfoundation/info_threefold_pub/wiki/decentralization/councils/wisdom_council.md

 ![](img/wisdom_council.jpg)

-ThreeFold Foundation has adopted the Wisdom Council system as a resource model of harmonious decision making.
+ThreeFold Dubai has adopted the Wisdom Council system as a resource model of harmonious decision making.

 *Based upon ancient leadership practices and modern social science techniques as a way to consider all perspectives of the members in order to make decisions that are in the greatest interest of the mission and for the good of all.*